 This is revenue collected from contractor licenses and permits, as well as reimbursements from the school district for police overtime and crossing guard services.
-The 2025 projected revenue is \$251,955 higher than the 2025 Budget due to two factors: a couple of large construction permit application projects submitted this year and the delay in receipt of the 2024 crossing guard payment.
-When budgeting for 2026, we are not anticipating these large projects and are assuming revenues will be more in line with previous years.
+The 2025 projected revenue is \$251,955 higher than the 2025 Budget due to two factors: two large construction permit applications submitted this year and a delay in receipt of the 2024 crossing guard payment.
+When budgeting for 2026, we do not anticipate these large projects and assume revenues will be more in line with previous years.